-The Safe Driving Program is available at thirteen community justice centers throughout Vermont.
+The Safe Driving Program is available at 11 community justice centers throughout Vermont.
 There are efforts to expand the number of locations for Safe Driving classes to improve accessibility for participants, especially those that have suspended licenses and/or transportation challenges.
-The increase in access supports the Office of Highway Safety Behavioral Safety Unit's (BSU) objective to: improve the quality of driving in Vermont by lowering the rates of fatal crashes due to impaired or distracted driving; raise awareness of those charged with driving offenses about their responsibility to engage in safe driving habits; and to help participants recognize the decision points involved in deciding to drive so they can create an effective Safe Driving Plan.
+The increase in access supports the SHSO's objective to: improve the quality of driving in Vermont by lowering the rates of fatal crashes due to impaired or distracted driving; raise awareness of those charged with driving offenses about their responsibility to engage in safe driving habits; and help participants recognize the decision points involved in deciding to drive so they can create an effective Safe Driving Plan.

 The project continues to focus on the goal to evaluate and improve the quality and consistency of program delivery statewide.
-Work has been undertaken to update the Participant's Manual to include more updated statistical data and resources as well as a page added to the evaluation for the collection of additional participant feedback.
+Work has begun to update the Participant's Manual to include more updated statistical data and resources as well as a page added to the evaluation for the collection of additional participant feedback.
 This information is shared at the Annual Facilitator's Workshop to share best practices, provide resources to keep current with trends, and to update materials as new videos and statistics become available.
 New pilot initiatives, such as incorporation of responsible party speakers on day one, will continue to build processes so the program can bring this perspective to additional sites.
-Two coordinators assist with the ongoing training and evaluation of facilitators, the collection of materials and the evaluation of Safe Driving classes.
-By September 30, 2020, Community Justice Network of Vermont (CJNVT) will: expand to two new community justice centers, train staff and volunteer facilitators, oversee the operation and assessment of the Safe Driving classes, conduct outreach to identify potential speakers for victim impact panels, bring responsible party speakers into additional classes, and ensure the success of the Red Ribbon Tree Ceremony in December of 2020.
+One coordinator assists with the ongoing training and evaluation of facilitators, the collection of materials and the evaluation of Safe Driving classes.
+By September 30, 2020, The Vermont Safe Driver Program will complete the expansion of one new community justice center class site, train staff and volunteer facilitators, conduct a day-long Facilitator's Workshop, oversee the operation and assessment of the Safe Driving classes, conduct outreach to identify potential speakers for victim impact panels, bring responsible party speakers into additional classes, and ensure the success of the Red Ribbon Tree Ceremony in December of 2020.

 The Safe Driving Class is an educational program designed to teach participants about the human consequences of unsafe, impaired, and/or distracted driving.
 This class is not mandatory to have one's license reinstated.
-In this class, the participants learn how unsafe driving affects them, their family and members of the community.
+In this class, through discussion and interactive activities, the participants learn how unsafe driving affects them, their family, and members of the community.

-This program was originally designed by Mothers Against Drunk Driving (MADD) but the curriculum has been modified to focus on all types of behaviors that impact road safety.
+This program was originally designed by Mothers Against Drunk Driving (MADD), but the curriculum has been modified to focus on all types of behaviors that impact road safety.
 It is based on restorative justice practices that focus on community responsibility to be a safe driver and to raise awareness of potential impacts on others, both through exercises and victim speakers.